|Back to Leg 7 Photos|

 From our bungalow's porch, this is the view of our compound and the island.

 Outside the kitchen is a banana tree, just like Alaska!
 (That's a joke, by the way.)
+Do note the gap between the top of the door and the door jamb.
+Open air, indeed!

 We also have what looks like a breadfruit tree.
 The leaves are very different from other breadfruit that I've seen, but the fruit itself looks identical.